First‑time renting guide: Everything you need to know

 Take time to read this carefully and ask questions if anything is unclear.

-Deposits and paperwork
+Deposit and paperwork

 A security deposit is usually required.
 This is protected in an approved scheme and held as security against rent arrears or damage beyond fair wear and tear.
 Paperwork is often completed digitally for ease and convenience.